SimoneCerri/laravel-migration-seeder/README.md

 - `header.blade.php` and footer.blade.php into partials -> some basic html for both
 - create a DB into phpMyAdmin
 - modify `.env` file with mysql infos
-- `php artisan make:migration create_trains_table`
+- create the table `php artisan make:migration create_trains_table`
-- `php artisan migrate` -> yes (if not exist and want to create it)
+- migrate the table to DB `php artisan migrate` -> yes (if DB doesn't exist and want to create it)
-- `php artisan migrate:rollback` -> we need to implement some columns
+- to go back `php artisan migrate:rollback` -> we need to implement some columns
 - can also do one by one php artisan `make:migration add_company_to_trains_table`
     - then insert in the new file created inside function up `$table->string('company', 20)->after('id');`
     - inside function down `$table->dropColumn('company');`
+- or `php artisan make:migration update_trains_table --table=trains` as well
-- trains table column
+- trains table columns
     - id BIGINT AI PK UQ
     - company VARCHAR(20) NOTNULL
     - departure_station VARCHAR(50)